zaki-binary/binary-static/README.md

 - `npm install -g grunt-cli`
 - `grunt`

 This will also automatically update the *gh-pages* branch containing the new minified deliverables.

-Your code will now be served by github at the URLs https://[your username].github.io/binary-static/js/binary_[VERSION].min.js and https://[your username].github.io/binary-static/css/binary_[VERSION].min.css
+Note: grunt is set up to serve the files on localhost:443 using *grunt-contrib-connect*.

-To view your work in action on the live [www.binary.com](http://www.binary.com) website, you will need to find a way to have binary-com.github.io resolve to [your username].github.io, e.g. by setting up your own lightweight DNS resolver on your development machine.
+To view your work in action on the live [www.binary.com](http://www.binary.com) website, add the following line to your */etc/hosts*:

+127.0.0.1 localhost binary-com.github.io